Vivacity 24

-The design was built by Russell Marine in the United Kingdom, starting in 1969, but it is now out of production.
+The Vivacity 24 is a recreational keelboat that was designed by Alan F. Hill as a cruiser and built by Russell Marine in the United Kingdom, starting in 1969, but it is now out of production.

-Design

-The Vivacity 24 is a recreational keelboat, built predominantly of glassfibre, with wood trim.
+The Vivacity 24 is built predominantly of glassfibre, with wood trim.
 It has a masthead sloop rig; a spooned, raked stem; an angled transom, a skeg-mounted rudder controlled by a tiller and a fixed fin keel or optional twin keels.
 It displaces 4200 lb and carries 1750 lb of iron ballast.

 The boat has a draft of 3.67 ft with the standard keel and 2.5 ft with the optional twin keels.

 The boat may be fitted with an inboard engine or a small 3 to 8 hp outboard motor for docking and manoeuvring.

 The design has sleeping accommodation for five people, with a double "V"-berth in the bow cabin and drop-down dinette table in the main cabin.
 The galley is located on the port side just forward of the companionway ladder.
 The galley is U-shaped and is equipped with a stove and a sink.
 The head is located just aft of the bow cabin on the starboard side.
 Cabin headroom is 67 in.

 The design has a hull speed of 6.1 kn.